 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU"), 2014-09, Revenue from Contracts with Customers (Topic 606).
 The guidance substantially converges final standards on revenue recognition between the FASB and the International Accounting Standards Board providing a framework on addressing revenue recognition issues and, upon its effective date, replaces almost all existing revenue recognition guidance, including industry-specific guidance, in current U.S. GAAP.
 In August 2015, FASB issued its final standard formally amending the effective date of the new revenue recognition guidance.
 The amendments in this ASU are effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
-Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
-The Group is currently evaluating the impact of adoption on its consolidated financial statements.
+Earlier application is currently evaluating the impact of adoption on its consolidated financial statements.